supermemo-wiki/SuperMemo.Wiki/blogs/naess/futureofsupermemo.md

 ![web3.png](/web3.png)

 ## Benefits
 This script increased value of my collection by HUGE amount.
 Maybe this is lack of experience in the whole IR process, but for some reason, when I am able to read in browser, I can QUICKLY shift away the garbage.
 I am more inclined to extract ONLY the golden nuggets.
 In contrast, when I used to import every page to SM, I was more inclined to settle with lower value material, just because benefits of finding better alternative did not overcome the costs of importing.
-This definitely leads to deterioration in value of the collection as we rarely can predict the impact of exploring and finding only the greatest articles.
+This definitely leads to deterioration in value of the collection as we rarely can predict the impact of exploring and finding only the greatest pieces of knowledge.

 > Incremental web browsing takes shifting away the garbage and filling your collection ONLY with the most valuable stuff to the next level!